Travon Walker: Pre-draft

+2022

 Walker was selected first overall by the Jacksonville Jaguars in the 2022 NFL draft.
 He signed his four-year rookie contract, worth $37.4 million fully guaranteed, on May 12, 2022.

 In his debut, Walker recorded a sack and interception in a 28–22 loss against the Washington Commanders.
 In his rookie season, he started in 14 of the 15 games he appeared in.
-He finished with 3.5 sacks, 49 total tackles, one interception, two passes defensed, and one forced fumble.
+He finished with 3.5 sacks, 49 total tackles, one interception, two passes defended, and one forced fumble.

+2023

 During a Week 5 game against the Buffalo Bills, he recorded the first fumble recovery of his career.
 In a 26–0 win over the Carolina Panthers in Week 16, Walker recorded two sacks and six tackles, including two tackles for a loss.
 Walker finished the 2023 season with 52 tackles, ten sacks, two pass deflections, and a fumble recovery.

+2024

+In a Week 5 win over the Indianapolis Colts, Walker would record a career high three sacks and three tackles for loss along with five tackles and a forced fumble.
+Despite a bad year for the team, he would go on to have season highs in tackles, tackles for loss, sacks, and forced fumbles.

+2025

 On April 7, 2025, the Jaguars picked up the fifth-year option on Walker's contract.
 On September 29, Walker underwent left wrist surgery, causing him to miss the team's Week 5 game against the Kansas City Chiefs.

+2026

+On April 3, 2026, Walker signed a four-year, $110 million extension that would keep him with the Jaguars until the 2030 season.